AdrKacz/IA-BDI/README.md

-# IA-BDI, Multi Agent Spaceship
+# IA-BDI, Multi-Agent spaceship

 *[@AdrKacz](https://github.com/AdrKacz), [@mbeaufre](https://github.com/mbeaufre), Master Artificial Intelligence Ecole Centrale Lyon - Lyon 1*

-*If you have any questions, please contact use or raise an Issue or a Pull Request*
+*If you have any questions, please contact us or raise an Issue or a Pull Request*

-This is a 2D-simulation of multiple spaceships travelling through empty space to gather resources.
+This is a 2D simulation of multiple spaceships travelling through space to gather resources.

 Spaceships are only aware of what is in front of them and can release markers that diffuse in space.

-Resources are gather by lot in space.
+Resources are gathered by lot in space.

 ## How to run the simulation